FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/object_get_property.md

 The value of ld.so's `_dl_debug_addr`.
 This can be used by debuggers to interrogate the state of the dynamic loader.

-If this value is set to `ZX_PROCESS_DEBUG_ADDR_BREAK_ON_SET` on process creation, the loader will manually issue a debug breakpoint when the property has been set to its correct value.
-This gives an opportunity to read or modify the initial state of the program.

 ### ZX_PROP_PROCESS_BREAK_ON_LOAD